 Campground Policies & Guidelines:

 We camp in a different world now than when we were kids.
 In our campground, the actions of one person may be multiplied by 10,000 in just one season.
-This means everyone of us can have an impact on whether this beautiful piece of nature will still be here for our children and grandchildren to enjoy in the years to come.
+Our actions now will determine whether this beautiful piece of nature will still be here for our children and grandchildren to enjoy in the years to come.
 How can you help?
 Please follow our rules below…they are in place for a good reason!
 We do our best to limit the impact we make in our natural world and we ask you to do the same.
 As the saying goes “Leave only footprints, and take only pictures.”

 Thank you for helping to preserve this piece of nature in Door County!

 Quiet Hours 10 pm – 8 am.
 The quality of rest and relaxation is important to our campers so please refrain from loud noises and disturbances during this period.
 Be aware that even normal speaking voices carry on quiet nights so it may be necessary to whisper.
 Radios, music, and outside TVs should be silenced from 10pm-8am, and should not be heard off of your site during the day (some campers don’t care to hear your choice of genre!)
 Children under 18 yrs. must be on their site and under adult supervision after 10 pm.
 Groups need to be splitting up and everyone heading back to their own site no later than 11 pm.
 Quiet hours are enforced.
 Your fellow campers will thank you!

 Absolutely no wood gathering.
 There is to be no wood gathering (dead or alive), or cutting or bark peeling of trees and branches.
 Campers sometimes wonder why “dead and down” branches and sticks can’t be gathered from our woods to burn.
 If every camper, or even one fourth of our campers, went into the woods collecting items our underbrush, vegetation, and wildflowers would be trampled.
 Nothing may be taken from our woods!
 We try to keep it as natural as possible.
 Violators will be asked to leave immediately with no refund.